mariaantoniacci/Spatial_Ecology_in_R_24/README.md

 + population
 + community

+the whole code can be found in Code folder

 ## How exam works 📖
 build one's project based on following steps
 + write script in Github